Oil prices poised for weekly drop as U.S. output climbs

 The world’s top crude exporter is expected to produce about 10 million bpd in May, slightly higher than April but still below its 10.3 million bpd quota under the OPEC-led deal, industry sources said.

-Traders said that prices were also pressured by Russia resuming supply of clean oil through the Druzhba pipeline toward western Europe after several countries halted imports last week because of contamination.
-In Poland, the government released strategic reserves to ensure supply.
+Traders said that prices were also pressured by Russia resuming supply of clean oil through the Druzhba pipeline towards western Europe after several countries halted imports last week because of contamination.

+Poland, Hungary and the Czech Republic are offering their domestic refiners about 8 million barrels of oil from strategic reserves after supplies from the Druzhba pipeline were halted, industry sources said on Friday.

 In the United States, analysts say supply will rise further as its export infrastructure is improved.